cugos/cugos.github.com/2023-spring-fling/index.md

      Phil Hurvitz is a research scientist at the UW Center for Studies in Demography and Ecology (CSDE), where he directs the UW Data Collaborative, consults for CSDE affiliates and students, and works on a variety of extramurally funded research projects.
 Phil hods a PhD in urban design and planning from the UW and does. research on the relationship between built environment and health-related behaviors using objective data and open-source tools, focusing on reproducibility and transparency.
     description: |
       This presentation will explain and demonstrate the use of R Markdown to create self-contained HTML files containing code and results of geospatial analyses done within R and PostGIS.
 We will cover the basic parts of the R Markdown RMD (source code) format and how to generate the HTML, and including tabular, graphical, and map outputs (using Leaflet).
 The session will include a brief lecture followed by a live demonstration.
 This follows on previous sessions from 2011 ("R, PostgreSQL, and PostGIS: Techniques for Processing Large Data Sets", https://bit.ly/3kBn63l) and 2012 ("R, PostGIS, and Sweave: Reproducible Research", https://bit.ly/3kygYcc).

  -
-    type: Talk
-    slides:
-    title: Using RStudio for Practical Geospatial Analysis
-    time: 2:40 - 3:00 PM
-    room: Bezos
-    speaker: Roger Andre, <a href="https://posit.co/">Posit PBC</a>
-    bio: |
-     I am a Solutions Engineer at Posit PBC, formerly "RStudio".
-My background is predominantly in code-based spatial analysis and data engineering using Python, R, PostGIS and a bunch of other Open Source tools.
-I have worked in the software industry on spatial data processing toolchains since 2005.
-I am inspired by what can be accomplished by working within a set of constraints.
-Give me a good basic set of tools which can be chained together, over a fancy Unicorn, any day.
-    description: |
-      Using publicly available data on Hospitals in the U.S., I will go over some simple analytics concepts in RStudio and then show how these can be combined into a Shiny application that is freely hosted on Shinyapps.io.

- -